particle-iot/docs/src/content/reference/device-os/firmware.md

 | Relative wake options | Most | Some | Fewest |
 | Execution continues with variables intact | &check; | &check; | &nbsp; |

+To help decide which mode you should use, see [Learn more about sleep modes](/tutorials/learn-more/about-sleep/).

 ---